msalah1193/testProject/README.md

 ```

 - anonymous journey .

-    the `PaymentUserInfo` object should be :-
+    `PaymentUserInfo` object should be look like

 ```swift
 // ...